Nicotinamide adenine dinucleotide: Physical and chemical properties

-From the hydride electron pair, one electron is transferred to the positively charged nitrogen atom of the nicotinamide ring of NAD, and the second hydrogen atom transferred to the C4 carbon atom opposite this N atom.
+From the electron pair of the hydride ion, one electron is attracted to the slightly more electronegative atom of the nicotinamide ring of NAD+, becoming part of the nicotinamide moiety.
+The remaining hydrogen atom is transferred to the carbon atom opposite the N atom.
 The midpoint potential of the NAD+/NADH redox pair is −0.32 volts, which makes NADH a moderately strong reducing agent.
 The reaction is easily reversible, when NADH reduces another molecule and is re-oxidized to NAD+.
 This means the coenzyme can continuously cycle between the NAD+ and NADH forms without being consumed.

 In appearance, all forms of this coenzyme are white amorphous powders that are hygroscopic and highly water-soluble.
 The solids are stable if stored dry and in the dark.
 Solutions of NAD+ are colorless and stable for about a week at 4 °C and neutral pH, but decompose rapidly in acidic or alkaline solutions.
 Upon decomposition, they form products that are enzyme inhibitors.

 Both NAD+ and NADH strongly absorb ultraviolet light because of the adenine.
 For example, peak absorption of NAD+ is at a wavelength of 259 nanometers (nm), with an extinction coefficient of 16,900 M−1cm−1.
 NADH also absorbs at higher wavelengths, with a second peak in UV absorption at 339 nm with an extinction coefficient of 6,220 M−1cm−1.
 This difference in the ultraviolet absorption spectra between the oxidized and reduced forms of the coenzymes at higher wavelengths makes it simple to measure the conversion of one to another in enzyme assays – by measuring the amount of UV absorption at 340 nm using a spectrophotometer.

 NAD+ and NADH also differ in their fluorescence.
-Freely diffusing NADH in aqueous solution, when excited at the nicotinamide absorbance of ~335 nm (near UV), fluoresces at 445–460 nm (violet to blue) with a fluorescence lifetime of 0.4 nanoseconds, while NAD+ does not fluoresce.
+Freely diffusing NADH in aqueous solution, when excited at the nicotinamide absorbance of ~335 nm (near-UV), fluoresces at 445–460 nm (violet to blue) with a fluorescence lifetime of 0.4 nanoseconds, while NAD+ does not fluoresce.
 The properties of the fluorescence signal changes when NADH binds to proteins, so these changes can be used to measure dissociation constants, which are useful in the study of enzyme kinetics.
 These changes in fluorescence are also used to measure changes in the redox state of living cells, through fluorescence microscopy.

+NADH can be converted to NAD+ in a reaction catalysed by copper, which requires hydrogen peroxide.
+Thus, the supply of NAD+ in cells requires mitochondrial copper(II).